HiDoYa/classify-environment/README.md

-# Classify Environment Images using Lenet Neural Net Architecture
+# Classify Environment Images
 Convolutional neural network using LeNet architecture to classify a picture into 4 environment categories: forest, ocean, mountain, city.
-This uses Keras with tensorflow backend and is written in Python. <br><br>
+This implementation is done in Keras with tensorflow backend and is written in Python. <br><br>
 There are ~800 labeled sets of pictures per each category, giving a total of 3200 total sets for training and testing.
 Labelled sets were scraped from google images and processed with OpenCV.  <br><br>
 I was available to achieve an accuracy of ~76% on my test set after playing with various parameters and layers. <br><br>
 I selected LeNet because it is a computationally light CNN which can be run without a GPU.